Welcome & Module 6 Orientation

 Estimated time: 10 minutes

-Learning Outcome: Describe what Module 6 covers; connect all previous modules into a complete picture of vacuum system understanding.
+Describe what Module 6 covers; connect all previous modules into a complete picture of vacuum system competence.

 Orient